ibm-mas/gitops-demo/README.md

 # Maximo Application Suite GitOps Demonstration

-The following is a step-by-step guide that you can work through to install MAS on AWS/ROSA via GitOps using the Helm Charts in [ibm-mas/gitops](https://github.com/ibm-mas/gitops) and the MAS CLI.
+The following is a step-by-step guide that you can work through to install MAS on AWS/ROSA via GitOps using the Helm Charts in the version 1.0.0 release of [ibm-mas/gitops](https://github.com/ibm-mas/gitops) and the MAS CLI.
 We recommend that you review the [ibm-mas-gitops documentation](https://ibm-mas.github.io/gitops) before following the steps in this guide.

 Please note:
 - You do not *need* to use the MAS CLI to use our Helm Charts, but at this stage of development there is no documentation in place for this.